Our verdict

 Forefoot stack

-The oz / 425g's stack is also shorter than average at the forefoot, measuring only 18.2 mm thick according to our caliper.
+The Who should NOT buy's stack is also shorter than average at the forefoot, measuring only 18.2 mm thick according to our caliper.
 This gives us enough foam underfoot to feel well-cushioned from impact while still allowing for an intuitive sense of the ground as we move.

 Test results